Why AI assistants ignore your site

 Crawl-level blocks (reasons 1 and 2) and JS-only content (reason 3).
 They are also the highest-impact to fix — an audit tells you which applies in seconds.

-Find out which reason is yours: run a free audit or browse the blog for the deep dives.
+Find out which reason is yours: run a free audit, then dig into the surface-specific playbooks — Google AI Overviews, ChatGPT Search and Perplexity — or browse the full blog.